 Yes.
 Students are more likely to succeed in academics if they have consistent attendance.
-If can be difficult for the class and the student to move forward if students are absent.
+It can be difficult for the class and the student to move forward if students are absent.

 The summer program is a huge component of Upward Bound.
 The bulk of the college preparation, cultural and social activities happen over the summer.
-It is a great chance for students to learn about themselves, their passions, areas they may want to explore, college exploration and possible future careers that will be a good fit with each particular student.
+It is a great chance for students to learn about themselves, their passions, areas they may want to explore, college exploration and possible future careers that will be a good fit for each particular student.

-4. How is the transportation dealt with during the school year and summer?
+4. How is transportation dealt with during the school year and summer?

-When we return to in person activities, transportation to and from Peninsula College is the responsibility of the student.
-All Upward Bound students can receive a bus pass.
+When we offer in person activities, transportation to and from Peninsula College is the responsibility of the student.
+All Upward Bound students can ride the Clallam County bus free.
 If transportation is a problem, students should speak with Upward Bound staff and arrangements can be discussed.
 During the summer program, transportation to and from NatureBridge will be provided as well as field trips or the touring various colleges throughout the state.
+We do use public transportation, such as walk on ferries occasionally.